Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-\cite{Sidoli_01} suggested that the \ion{O}{viii} and \ion{Ne}{ix} absorption lines are produced at larger radii than the iron ionized absorption lines invoking the presence of a gradient of the ionization parameter.
-Their suggestion was supported by the estimation of the kinetic temperature associated with the \ion{O}{viii} ion that was less than 20 keV, while their estimation of the kinetic temperature associated with the iron ions was larger than 25 keV.
+\cite{Sidoli_01} suggested that the \ion{O}{viii} and \ion{Ne}{ix} absorption lines are produced at larger radii than the iron ionized absorption lines by invoking a gradient of the ionization parameter.

-In the following we give a quantitative constraint on the region where the absorption lines associated with light ions are produced.
 The obtained velocities, associated with the broadening of the lines shown in the seventh column of Tab. \ref{tab:line}, are due to both the thermal broadening and the turbulent velocity.
-Describing the line-of-sight turbulent velocity distribution as Gaussian, the combined velocity $v_{\rm D}$ is defined as
+When the line-of-sight turbulent velocity distribution is described as Gaussian, the combined velocity $v_{\rm D}$ is defined as

 where $v_{\rm th}$ and $v_{\rm bulk} $ are the thermal and turbulent velocities, respectively.
-The thermal velocities is expressed as:
+The thermal velocities is expressed as

-where kT$_{\rm th_{I}}$ is the thermal energy of the absorber and $m_{\rm I}$ the mass of the atom that we are considering.
-Using the estimated values associated to the ionized iron ions and assuming that the absorber is in hydro-dynamical equilibrium along the vertical direction we can write:
+where kT$_{\rm th_{I}}$ is the thermal energy of the absorber and $m_{\rm I}$ the mass of the atom that we considered.
+Using the estimated values associated to the ionized iron and assuming that the absorber is in hydrodynamical equilibrium along the vertical direction, we can write

-where $r_{\rm Fe}$ and $r_{\rm I}$ are the distances from the neutron star where the corresponding lines form.
-Coronal models tend to have turbulent velocities which are locally proportional to the virial or rotational velocity \citep{Woods_96,Iaria_07}, then we can write:
+where $r_{\rm Fe}$ and $r_{\rm I}$ are the distances from the NS where the corresponding lines form.
+Coronal models tend to have turbulent velocities that are locally proportional to the virial or rotational velocity \citep{Woods_96,Iaria_07}, then we can write

 where $v_{\rm {bulk}_{Fe}}$ and $v_{\rm {bulk}_{I}}$ are the turbulent velocities of the absorber where the ionized iron lines and the light ion lines form, respectively.
-Combining the eqs. \ref{eq:v}, \ref{eq:vth}, \ref{eq:r}, and \ref{eq:vturb} we obtain a relation between the thermal energy of the absorber and the observed velocity:
+Combining Eqs. \ref{eq:v}, \ref{eq:vth}, \ref{eq:r}, and \ref{eq:vturb}, we obtain a relation between the thermal energy of the absorber and the observed velocity: